Gorilla Tag Custom Maps: How to Install and Play

 Whomp’s Fortress (Mario Bros)

 Whomp’s Fortress is a remake of the Super Mario 64 track of the same name.
-The level is situated around a castle fortress that is home to the Whomp King.
+The level is situated around a castle fortress home to the Whomp King.
 It has multiple levels and tons of structures to climb.

 Click here to download Whomp’s Fortress.